 Ricardo produced a 3D CAD rendering to illustrate how they wanted the end product to look.

-Fine Cut prides itself on using only the best machinery, coupled with second-to-none craftsmanship, meaning the end result would be the best it could be.
-It therefore chose to select its state-of-the-art 5 Axis machine to fashion the company's logo - the Ricardo 'R' - out of aluminium. *this machine was part of the Engineering division which is no longer part of Fine Cut.
+Using only the best machinery, coupled with second-to-none craftsmanship, meaning the end result would be the best it could be.
+It therefore chose to select its state-of-the-art 5 Axis machine* to fashion the company’s logo – the Ricardo ‘R’ – out of aluminium. *this machine was part of the Engineering division which is no longer part of Fine Cut.

 The 5 Axis machine employed for the job is capable of running at 25,000 rpm.
 This meant this phase of the project was produced quickly and cost-effectively.

 Once this process was complete, it was sent onto the engraving department who machined the lettering with a device designed to produce very accurate results.
 It boasts +/- 5 micron position accuracy, acceleration of five metres per sec2 and rapid rates up to 30 metres per minute.

 We were confident that our commitment to precision machining would lead to a top-quality end result.
 The next process was shot blasting, after which the baton was sent to be anodised in a dark graphite grey colour.